 And since we’re back to magazine capacity again, let’s expound a little bit on that.
 Sure, the 10+1 capacity is nothing to write home about.
 It’s not terrible, but it’s not great, either.
 There are pistols that are slightly smaller that carry more bullets on board, I’ll give you that (the Sig P365 crowd is going wild in the stands, I can hear them as I type this).
 But you know what – the P365 grip does not feel good for me.
 And I’m not alone (I know, I’ve just committed blasphemy by even thinking such words, but it is what it is).
 Yes, you can pack 12 rounds into a shorter grip, but it doesn’t mean it will be a comfortable pistol.

-I’m comfortable with 10+1 rounds.
+I’m comfortable with 10 rounds of 9mm Luger.
 Would I like a few more?
 Sure, why not.
 Well, we can have our wish!
 Shield Arms now markets 15-round magazines for the Glock 43X!
-Yes, that’s right, you can have the same capacity as a Glock 19 in a smaller, thinner, lighter package.
+Yes, that’s right, you can have the same capacity as a Glock 19 in a smaller, thinner, lighter package for everyday carry.

 I’ve not yet been able to acquire any of the Shield Arms magazines, but I’m told by those who have them that they are the cat’s pajamas.
 They are all-steel construction, and from what I hear, are well built.
 Stay tuned, because I’d like to

 snatch up one or three of them.

 Since its release, Glock has upgraded the 43X (again, listening to their customer base).
 A version is now available as the Glock 43 MOS, which has slide cuts for micro-optics (such as red dot sights) and it also has a mounting rail.